Career Opportunities in the Legal Field

-Plenty of jobs exist within the legal field to choose from.
+People will always need lawyers.
+However, plenty of job options exist within the legal field beyond becoming a lawyer.
 The delivery of legal services is a complex process that typically requires teams of skilled professionals to provide quality and cost-effective service.
-As a result, the legal field offers numerous career options encompassing a diverse range of skills, experience, and education.
+As a result, the legal field offers many jobs encompassing a diverse range of skills, experience, and education.
 Developments in the law and technology have also created new legal career opportunities.

 Core Legal Careers

-- Lawyer: Also called an attorney or counselor — or a solicitor or barrister in parts of Europe — a lawyer advocates for his clients' rights.
-He may do this through negotiation with other parties to a lawsuit or through litigation.
-He effectively steers the ship.
+- Lawyer: Also called an attorney or counselor—or a solicitor or barrister in parts of Europe—a lawyer advocates for their clients' rights.
+They may do this through negotiation with other parties to a lawsuit or through litigation.
+They effectively steer the ship.
 The failure or success of a firm begins with the abilities of its lawyers.

 - Legal Secretary: Also called an administrative assistant, this position entails less responsibility than a paralegal but often more than the average secretarial role.
 Responsibilities include the normal sphere of secretarial duties in addition to things like file maintenance and drafting basic correspondence, such as letters to clients notifying them of upcoming court dates.

-- Legal Assistant: Both paralegals and legal secretary may sometimes be referred to as legal assistants.
+- Legal Assistant: Both paralegals and legal secretaries may be referred to as legal assistants.